FAQ

 Code 201, Code 301, and Code 401 students who maintain point totals of less than 90% of their potential points are considered to be underperforming.
 Because of the wide variety of circumstances and possible appropriate remedies, DeltaV Code School gives its instructors broad latitude for handling students with grades below 90%.

 For example, students with less than 70% of available points in a course can be excused from the program.
 Students between 70% and 90% may be given a verbal or written warning, if it appears they will have difficulty in completing the course.
+Generally, students who fail a course retake it for a satisfactory grade.

-Career Development & Careers
+Career Development and Careers

 Immersion is the key to quickly learning the tools and programming languages that you’ll need on the job as a professional software developer.
 Our program takes hard-working, ambitious individuals and channels their drive into several months of intensive training.